 A: This service is intended primarily for current UC students, faculty, and staff.
 Anyone may use the service, but we can provide only limited assistance to those outside the campus community.

-3. Why is my name and email address requested?
+3. Why is my name, email address, and status requested?

 4. What kinds of questions do you answer?

 A: You can ask us any research or library related question.
 For more in-depth questions we may follow up with you through email.